Belgrade New Cemetery: Ashkenazi Jewish cemetery

-Adjacent to the main complex of the New Cemetery, there is a small Jawish Ashkenazi cemetery.
+Adjacent to the main complex of the New Cemetery, there is a small Jewish Ashkenazi cemetery.
 It is located directly across the street from the larger Sephardic Jewish Cemetery.
 It is known for its sculptures, including the "Kiss of death" by Toma Rosandić, on the tomb of Jakov and Ruža Klopfer.
 The Ashkenazi cemetery, founded in 1876, is closed for further expansion as there is no room left.

 The Western portion

 This part of the complex consists of a memorial military graveyard and a Sephardic Jewish cemetery, on the left side of the Ruzveltova street.